ArazAbishov/abishov.github.io/_posts/2017-07-17-hexocat-bot.markdown

 ---
 layout: post
 title: >
-  Implementing slash command for Slack in Rust, Rocket and Anterofit - Part 1
+  Implementing a bot for Slack in Rust, Rocket and Anterofit - Part 1
 date: 2017-07-17 22:00:00 +0000
 ---

 Rust is a systems programming language which enables developers to write safe and fast code without sacrificing high-level language constructs.
-At first it seems that Rust is targeting only performance critical use cases, but original intention is far more ambitious.
+At first, it seems that Rust is targeting only performance critical use cases, but original intention is far more ambitious.
 Frameworks like Rocket, Serde and Anterofit make Rust a good fit for the web application development as well.

-This blogpost is all about building a simple slack bot, which allows to search github repositories.
-Obviously, you don't need to develop a simple chatbot in systems programming language, but intention of this blogpost is to show how powerful Rust is.
-The whole implementation is less 150 lines code, which is quite amazing.
+This series of blogposts will be dedicated to building simple slack bot for searching github repositories.
+Developing a bot in systems programming language might seem to be a crazy idea, but intention is to showcase how powerful Rust is.
+The whole implementation is about 150 lines of code, which is quite amazing.

-In order to make this blog post self-sufficient, we will build a simple command line utility for searching repositories.
-In the second part, command line app will be turned into a small server built on top of the `Rocket` framework.

-- bla bla about Rust
-- scope of the blogpost
-- slowly shift to the actual topic
+First part is dedicated to the implementation of command line utility using `Anterofit` and `Serde` libraries.
+Following post focuses on integration of the `Rocket` framework, which will turn the command line utility into functioning web app.
+The last blog post will be about managing and running the bot behind NGINX reverse proxy on RaspberryPi.

 ## Preparing development environment
-- mention usage of vagrant
--

-One of the dependencies - Rocket, depends on the nightly version of Rust compiler.
+One of the dependencies - Rocket, requires the nightly version of Rust compiler.
 We will need to make sure that it is installed and configured correctly.

+> In order to keep development environment reproducible and isolated, I highly recommend using [Vagrant](https://www.vagrantup.com/).
+Especially in case if you are working simultaneously on multiple projects, which require different versions of compiler.

 In case if you don't have `rustup` installed on your machine, execute following command: